PLATES AGAINST PATRIARCHY

 COMMUNITY ENGAGED ART PROJECT 2018-2019

-As a group of female potters and ceramicists we are inspired by the strength and fluidity of clay and see it as a metaphor for the resilience of women.
+As a collective of female identifying artists and ceramicist, we are inspired by the strength and fluidity of clay and see it as a metaphor for the resilience of women.
 While porcelain plates are often seen as delicate and fragile, they are actually fortified and strong.
-As a relic of typical domesticity, they provide the perfect surfaces for us to challenge patriarchal standards and share the images and stories of women.
+As a icon of domesticity, they provide the perfect surfaces for us to challenge patriarchal standards and share the images and stories of women.
 Our work juxtaposes stereotypes of feminine identity with the reality of lived experiences.

 BRIDGE: ART AND SOCIAL JUSTICE EXHIBITION

 Plates Against Patriarchy was the featured project at Harwood Art Center’s annual celebration & exhibition of art and social justice.
 Our project spanned two galleries, one of which we dedicated to a community-generated installation honoring Nurse Practitioner Dolores Cordova who was nominated as a matriarch of her community.
 Prior to the exhibition, we hosted a glazing workshop during which participants were welcome to help glaze shattered plates for this installation.
 The result was a large installation made by over 40 people.